Inversil/LTCtoOSC/README.md

 ![Plugin 1](https://cdn.discordapp.com/attachments/422835897332137984/925476063746867220/unknown.png)

 ## So..
 Why should I use this?
-The original [Ableton Live Guide for using video on windows](https://help.ableton.com/hc/en-us/articles/209773125-Using-Video) recommends Windows users to download and instal  Demuxer software that hasn't been updated since 2013 and convert videos into the right format using an out of date software tool from 2003.
+The original [Ableton Live Guide for using video on windows](https://help.ableton.com/hc/en-us/articles/209773125-Using-Video) recommends Windows users to download and install  Demuxer software that hasn't been updated since 2013.
+When this doesn't work, they ask users to convert videos into the right format using a piece of software from 2003.

 From a pro user standpoint, this workflow is frankly unacceptable.
-Becuase of the Ableton's neglect of video on windows over the years, this implementation has become highly unstable to the point that a lot of live users no longer bother to use it.
+Becuase of the Ableton's neglect of video on windows over the years, this implementation has become highly unstable.
 Touch Designer's video playback can be completely GPU accelerated and should run super quick alongside most Live projects.

-Syncing Video using third party tools has been tricky because Ableton Live does not keep it's own timecode.
+Syncing Video using third party tools has been tricky because Ableton Live does not keep it's own timecode (this is, the playback time of the playhead inside the arrangement view in milliseconds).
-The Live Object model only exposes midi timecode, which can grow inaccurate when the project tempo is modulated.
+The Live Object model exposes play back time; but this is midi timecode, which becomes completely inaccurate when the project tempo is modulated.

 Then there are VST solutions like [VidplayVST](https://vidplayvst.com/index.htm), but even this cannot sync properly with a tempo modulated live timeline.
 The author of this plugin writes that this cannot be fixed "due to a limitation of the plugin-in interface provided by this daw", but it's actually because live does not keep SMPTE internally *at all*.